UN Human Rights Knowledge Gateway

 COORDINATION

 Communication and coordination extend to municipal and national entities, the judiciary, and Parliament.
-Information management relies on accessible communication tools such as email, official letters, phone calls, WhatsApp, and social media platforms, though no formal SOPs govern the use of these tools.
+Information management relies on accessible communication tools such as email, official letters, phone calls, WhatsApp, and social media platforms, though no formal Standard Operating Procedures govern the use of these tools.
 Challenges include language barriers, particularly proficiency in English and Portuguese, as well as bureaucratic hurdles, communication difficulties.

 Follow up and implementation